naturallaw777/Sovran_SystemsOS/custom-add-ons.md

 grdctl --system rdp enable
 grdctl --system rdp set-credentials "username" "passaword"
 ```
-Last access Sovran_SystemsOS Desktop from any computer in your nextwork by using any software that connects thrthrough RDP
+Last access Sovran_SystemsOS Desktop from any computer in your nextwork by using any software client that can connectsthrough RDP service.